agiessing/debiasedQR/README.md

 By default the penalty parameter of the $\ell_1$-penalized quantile regression problem is chosen data adaptively, exploiting the pivotal properties of the gradient of the check-loss function (see Belloni and Chernozhukov, 2011 and Koenker, 2011).

-Below code illustrates how to use these functions.
+Below code illustrates how to use three these functions.

 ```R
 library(MASS)